Best Nursing Schools in Maine

 Consisting of about 120 credit hours, the BSN program pace is about 4 years long.
 Without any break, however, students can be completed in as little as 2.5 years, though the number of credit hours doesn’t change.

 The following is a sample of common admission criteria – while each school has individual requirements, there are some similarities as you will see:

-- Submit online application prior to deadline
+- Submit an online application prior to the deadline

 - Apply with competitive GPA and ACT scores through online application systems

 - Submit official transcript

 - Background and drug screening must be ‘negative’